-Feed the Future Haiti Appui à la Recherche et au Développement Agricole project (AREA) also refered to as SARD Support to Agricultural Research and Development Program ) is a project is based on a strategic framework to enhance and expand existing country-driven approaches to address food insecurity and under-nutrition by strengthening and supporting Haitian public and private institutions within the agricultural sector.
+Feed the Future Haiti Appui à la Recherche et au Développement Agricole project (AREA), also referred to as Support to Agricultural Research and Development (SARD), was launched in May 2015 to enhance and expand Haiti's efforts to address food insecurity and undernutrition by strengthening and supporting the country's public and private agricultural institutions.

-UF/IFAS Global is joined by the University of Illinois at Urbana–Champaign, and Louisiana State University to help develop and strengthen an agricultural innovation system in order to increase production, household income and food security.
+UF/IFAS Global is joined by the University of Illinois at Urbana–Champaign and Louisiana State University on the project.

 Build the capacity of Haitian institutions to increase the availability of improved production technologies to farmers and the private sector through effective extension and development of an agricultural innovation system.

 Five key principles

 The AREA project is built on five principles:

 - Provide opportunities for male and female Haitians of all classes to improve their lives.